digidotcom/xbee-java/examples/communication/explicit/SendExplicitDataAsyncSample/ReadMe.txt

   Introduction
   ------------
-  This sample Java application shows how to send data in application layer (explicit) format asynchronously to a remote XBee device on the same network as the local one using the XBee Java Library.
+  This sample Java application shows how to send data in application layer (explicit) format asynchronously to a remote ZigBee device on the same network as the local one using the XBee Java Library.
 Transmitting data asynchronously means the execution will not be blocked during the transmit request, but you will not be able to determine if the data was sent successfully.

-  The application sends data in application layer (explicit) format to a remote XBee device on the network with a specific node identifier (name).
+  The application sends data in application layer (explicit) format to a remote ZigBee device on the network with a specific node identifier (name).

   NOTE: This example uses the ZigBee device (ZigBeeDevice) class, but it can
         be applied to any other protocol specific device class that supports